 Where possible we also collect the following pieces of information:

-- Whether the student’s parent(s) went to university
+- Whether the student’s parent(s) or siblings went to university

 - The occupation of the student’s parent(s)

 - Whether the student is a carer of a family member or dependent

 For residential and out of school hours activities we also collect details of medical and special requirements for the purpose of providing support and ensuring the health and safety of participants and staff.
 These include:

 - Emergency contact details